-If you look back on health news headlines from this time last year, two things might stand out: COVID-19 cases were surging, and flu cases were — remarkably — not.
-While things may be improving a bit when it comes to COVID-19 as more people receive a COVID vaccine, we unfortunately cannot say the same about the flu.
-In San Diego, flu cases are fast outpacing last season’s numbers.
+If you look back on health news headlines from this time last year, two things might stand out: COVID-19 cases were surging and flu cases — remarkably — were not.
+While things have improved when it comes to COVID-19 now that more people are vaccinated and boosted, the same may not be true about the flu in the coming months.
+This is especially true as COVID prevention measures, such as masking and social distancing, increasingly become a thing of the past.

 The best protection is vaccination

-The best way to prevent flu infection and avoid complications of what many are calling a COVID-19 and flu “twindemic” is to receive both a COVID-19 vaccine and flu shot.
-Although the strains causing this season’s flu may not exactly match those in the flu vaccine, the protection the vaccine provides is effective.
+The best way to prevent flu infection and avoid complications of what many are calling a potential COVID-19 and flu “twindemic” is to remain up to date on both COVID-19 and flu vaccinations.
+While the 2021-2022 flu vaccine proved to be a poor match to one of the circulating strains, the 2022-2023 vaccine has changed to include two new strains, increasing the likelihood of matching the circulating strains going into this coming flu season.
 If you are exposed to a strain in the vaccine you receive, the infection will be less severe or even negligible.

-In fact, the CDC reports that the flu vaccine has been shown to reduce the risk of having to go to the doctor with the flu by 40% to 60%.
+In fact, the Centers for Disease Control and Prevention (CDC) reports the flu vaccine may reduce the risk of having to go to the doctor with the flu by 40% to 60%.
 Flu vaccination among adults was also associated with a 26% lower risk of intensive care unit admission and a 31% lower risk of death from flu, compared to people who were unvaccinated.

 All people age 6 months and older are encouraged to receive a flu vaccine every year.
 According to the CDC, the flu vaccine is especially important for people at higher risk of having serious complications from the virus, including: